Who was Jean-Michel Basquiat?

 Jean-Michel Basquiat was an American artist of Haitian and Puerto Rican descent.
 He was one of the most influential American artists and focused on “suggestive dichotomies,” including integration versus segregation, wealth versus poverty, and inner versus outer experience.
 He is considered to be the founder of the neo-expressionism movement.

-Since introducing the crown symbol in his work, the motif started to frequently appear in his new creations, underlying his artistic prowess as well as the history of fine art.
+Since introducing the crown symbol in his work, the motif started to frequently appear in his new creations, underlying his artistic prowess and the history of fine art.

 Origin of the crown & First appearance